Product

 For advisers, it means opening their pipeline and immediately seeing where to focus.
 No scrolling through notes.
 No trying to remember when they last spoke to a prospect.
 The temperature score surfaces what matters: which opportunities need attention now, and which are progressing fine.

-For firm management, it creates a level of oversight that most small and mid-sized financial advice firms just don't have today.
+For firm management, it creates a level of oversight that most growing financial advice firms just don't have today.
 You can see the health of your new business pipeline at a glance, without chasing individual advisers for updates or waiting for end-of-month reporting.

 What this means in practice